Navigation

 Medicines for treating piles

 • Over-the-counter painkillers, such as paracetamol, may help to ease any pain from piles.
-Don’t take painkillers that have an opioid in them (like codeine), as these could make you constipated and add to your problems.
+Avoid opioid-based painkillers (such as codeine).
+These can cause constipation.

-• Soothing creams, ointments and suppositories may ease any pain and itchiness from piles.
-There are lots of different products available over the counter.
-Some contain a local anaesthetic such as lidocaine.
-Only use these for a few days as they may affect the sensitivity of your skin – ask your pharmacist for more information.
+• Haemorrhoid creams, ointments, and suppositories may ease any pain and itchiness from piles.
+Some contain a local anaesthetic, such as lidocaine.
+Only use these for a few days as they may affect the sensitivity of your skin.

-• Products that contain corticosteroids, such as Anusol HC and Proctosedyl, may reduce swelling and pain.
+• Products containing corticosteroids, such as Anusol HC and Proctosedyl, may reduce swelling and pain.
 Don’t use these for more than a week as they can damage the skin around your anus.
 Most are available over the counter and others on prescription.

 Non-surgical treatments for piles

-• Banding.
-In this procedure, your doctor will put a small elastic band around the pile, which will reduce the blood supply.
-The pile will die and fall off after about a week or two and the area left behind will heal naturally.
+• Banding: a small elastic band is put around the pile, reducing the blood supply.
+The pile will die and fall off after a few days.

-• Sclerotherapy.
-Your doctor will inject an oily solution into your piles, which will make them shrivel up.
+• Sclerotherapy: an injection of an oily solution into your piles, which will make them shrivel up.

-• Infra-red coagulation.
-Your doctor will apply an infrared light to certain areas of the piles, which will cut the blood supply to your piles and make them shrink.
+• Infra-red coagulation: an infrared light is used to cut the blood supply to your piles and make them shrink.

-• Bipolar diathermy and direct current electrotherapy treatment.
-In this procedure, your doctor will use an electrical current to destroy the pile.
+• Bipolar diathermy and direct current electrotherapy treatment: In this procedure, heat or an electrical current is used to destroy the pile.

 Your doctor will let you know the benefits and risks of each procedure and which is the best option for you.